Bomb Threat Emergency Response Procedures

 RECEIVING A THREAT

-Contact Public Safety at ext.
+- Contact Public Safety at ext.
 3111 or 255-3111.
 Request immediate assistance regarding a bomb threat.
-Do not handle the package, evacuate the area package is in.
+Do not handle the package, evacuate the area if you believe there is an immediate threat to life.

 REPORTING A THREAT